Drexel2k/raspiFM/docs/Development.md

 - If you develop on the Raspberry and want to attach parts of the full hardware setup, e.g. the MiniAmp with speakers, see [installation documentation](Install.md) for hardware installation

 ## IDE Setup / Build instructions for Raspberry Pi OS/Linux
-- 1. On other Linux distributions than Raspberry Pi OS, e.g. Ubuntu you may need to install git: `sudo apt install git`
+- 1. On other Linux distributions than Raspberry Pi OS, e.g. Ubuntu you may need to install git: `sudo apt install git`.
 - 2. Create a new directory for the repository: `mkdir ~/raspifm_repo` and switch to the directory: `cd ~/raspifm_repo`.
 - 3. Clone the repository: `git clone https://github.com/Drexel2k/raspiFM .`
 - 4. Install Visual Studio Code with Python Extension,`sudo apt install code` (on Ubuntu from Ubuntu Software), Python extension in the extension manager of VSC